 Who We Are

-The Covid Rehabilitation Centre is a collaborative enterprise involving the Green Oak Initiative, Happy Neuron, and Annasawmy Mudaliar General Hospital, Bangalore.
+The Covid Rehabilitation Centre is a collaborative enterprise involving the Green Oak Initiative, Happy Neuron, Cognitive Neurology Clinic, and Annasawmy Mudaliar General Hospital, Bangalore.
 The aim is to provide post-Covid therapy and care to patients with brain complications, post ICU syndrome, long Covid, and also to affected families and caregivers.
 Care is provided free, and those who can afford to pay will be offered the opportunity to make a donation to the centre.

 We understand the need for multidisciplinary rehabilitation services to help improve wellbeing and functioning.
 We offer services in the areas of Physiotherapy, Speech Therapy, Occupational Therapy, Neuropsychology, Psychiatry, and Grief Counselling.